facebook/flow/website/en/docs/types/objects.md

 var val2: string  = obj.prop; // Works!
 ```

-As Flow gets smarter and smarter, there should be fewer instances of these scenarios.
+As Flow gets smarter and smarter, there should be more instances of these scenarios.

 ##### Unknown property lookup on unsealed objects is unsafe <a class="toc" id="toc-unknown-property-lookup-on-unsealed-objects-is-unsafe" href="#toc-unknown-property-lookup-on-unsealed-objects-is-unsafe"></a>